|Guide||♦||3 Triplogs||Active Topic|

 The High Peak Trail #300 is an unsigned and abandoned trail that once provided access to the summit of Mount Graham, locally known as "High Peak".
 While the designation of the upper reaches of Mount Graham as a refugium for the endangered red squirrel effectively closed the High Peak Trail in 1988, the Clark Peak Fire, along with the construction of telescopes and their associated service road, destroyed most of it.
-Only the bottom one half mile of the High Peak Trail is feasible and open to hiking, although there are a couple of short side trails to explore.
-The little information available on this trail from other sources is outdated, hence this writeup.
+As a result, only the bottom one-half mile of the High Peak Trail is feasible and open to hiking, although there are a couple of short side trails to explore.
+The little information available on this trail from other sources is outdated, hence this write-up.

 State highway 366, which provides access to this hike, is closed yearly due to snow from November 15 through April 15 (or possibly later), about 6.3 miles before the trailhead.

 At the far east end of the meadow, the High Peak Trail splits from the footpath and disappears into the tall grass.
-Instead of following the High Peak Trail, the better option is to just continue straight along the footpath, which reenters forest and turns south, before coming to a dead end (32.69793 N, 109.90567 W) at several University Of Arizona structures located near the telescope road.
+Instead of following the High Peak Trail, the better option is to continue straight along the footpath, which reenters the forest and turns south, before coming to a dead-end (32.69793 N, 109.90567 W) at several University Of Arizona structures located near the telescope road.

 If for some reason you want to follow the last bit of the High Peak Trail, return to the east end of the meadow (32.69924 N, 109.90605 W), where the High Peak Trail turns sharply to the northeast to climb uphill through tall grass and fallen trees.
 The trail, which exists only as a flagged route, crosses a switchback of the telescope road after a few hundred yards, near a sign that says "Celaeno 2".
 No trespassing signs located every few hundred feet along the road and the close proximity of the Red Squirrel Refugium boundary would seem to dissuade anyone wishing to continue on this fruitless hike.